 This is a newer area of apprenticeships which is becoming quite popular as an alternative to a full-time university degree.
 Some top brass companies have fantastic opportunities on offer to candidates who have excellent A-level results with some of the associated degrees accredited by Russell Group Universities.

-- PwC’s Technology Apprenticeship programme is part of their Flying Start Degree programme.
-Participants attain a degree with University of Birmingham, University of Leeds or Queen’s University Belfast.
+- PwC’s Technology Apprenticeship programme where participants attain a degree with University of Birmingham, University of Leeds or Queen’s University Belfast.

 - Jaguar Land Rover offers both Engineering and Finance & Accounting degree apprenticeships.